-At British International School Phuket we run a bespoke Early Years program that draws on the expertise of our highly qualified staff to provide your child with the best possible start in life.
+At British International School Phuket we run a bespoke Early Years programme that draws on the expertise of our highly qualified staff to provide your child with the best possible start in life.

-What researchers found that really matters is that Early Years programs are delivered by highly qualified and passionate teachers who understand a child’s development, low student to adult ratios to ensure that every child has individualized learning opportunities and an engaging and stimulating environment to inspire young minds.
+What researchers found that really matters is that Early Years programmes are delivered by highly qualified and passionate teachers who understand a child’s development, low student to adult ratios to ensure that every child has individualised learning opportunities and an engaging and stimulating environment to inspire young minds.
 At British International School Phuket we are proud to say that our Early Years profession is truly outstanding.

 We have a very low staff turnover – with Early Years teachers staying on average for 6 years.
 This is really important for creating a sense of family in our school – where children enter Primary School but still have a connection with their teachers from their formative years.
 Unusually for Early Years, we are also very fortunate to be able to offer a nice balance of male and female teaching staff.
 This is really positive for our students as it means they get to benefit from a variety of role models.